xuhaokai/lighthouse-connect/README.md

 3. Install the project dependencies:
    ```bash
    npm install

 ### Running the Application
 1. ```bash
    npm run dev
    ```
 2. Open your web browser and go to http://localhost:3000 to view the application.

+## Contributing

+We appreciate your contributions and look forward to working together to improve this project!